pieterbonnet/pbHolidaysComputation/README.md

 # pbHolidaysComputation
 Calculate holidays, closures, and working days with Xojo.
+Edit, save and restore parameters from a database.

+The repository is provided with an example project, allowing you to show how to calculate event dates and how to calculate working days, the next working day after a date, etc.

-Most classes can be used alone, or you can also use them together, especially with the RegionDatesWorked and MultiRegionDatesWorked classes, for much greater efficiency.
+Most classes can be used alone, or you can also use them togaether, especially with the RegionDatesWorked and MultiRegionDatesWorked classes, for much greater efficiency.
+Classes also allow you to save data.

 Regarding public holidays, it is possible to calculate: